nicholas-long/ngramdb/README.md

 ## subcommand: create

 - parse args with case statement
-- TODO: template argument - pass in id to copy for template
+- pass in --clone to clone a template
-- TODO: if there's a template that's linked to this template ID we're cloning then clone it too?

 ```bash
 ngram create --help